 Internal Organizational Regulations stipulate that members of the Board of Directors are required to step down from their function at the Annual General Meeting in the calendar year in which they reach the age of 70.
-Further information regarding the year in which the individual members of the Board of Directors were first elected can be found in table "Members of the Board of Directors as of 31 December 2017" on page 37.
+Further information regarding the year in which the individual members of the Board of Directors were first elected can be found in the table "Members of the Board of Directors as of December 31, 2018" on page 37.

 The Annual General Meeting elects the independent proxy for a term that ends at the conclusion of the next Ordinary General Meeting.
-The independent proxy may be reelected.
-If the Company does not have an independent proxy, the Board of Directors shall appoint one until the conclusion of the next General Meeting.
+The independent proxy may be re-elected.
+If the Company does not have an independent proxy, the Board of Directors shall appoint one until the conclusion of the next Annual General Meeting.